MrBrunotte/Vacation-Explorer/readme.md

 #### Landingpage

-The landingpage is simple and clean with only one interaction button for the user to click to get started.
+The *landingpage* is simple and clean with only one interaction button for the user to click to get started.
 The image is of a road and fits with the theme of the page which is travel and finding places.
 The road illustrates that the user is going somewhere and wants to find something before getting there.

 #### Country selector

-The country selector lets the user choose different countries or all countries, the result will be the same when the user goes through the next step which is typing the city of interest.
+The *country selector* lets the user choose different countries or all countries, the result will be the same when the user goes through the next step which is typing the city of interest.

 #### City selector

+The *city selector* asks the user to type in the city of interest.
 When the user starts typing the city of interest the autocomplete function gives suggestions of cities that fit the spelling the user types.
-The user is then taken to the center of the chosen site and a city map appears.
+The user is then taken to the center of the chosen site and the city appears on the map.

 #### Recommendations

 There are *three catagories* of recommendations:

-1) Hotels
-2) Bars
-3) restaurants
+**1) Hotels**
+**2) Bars**
+**3) restaurants**

-The user clicks on one of the three catagories and markers drop down and displays the location of the chosen icon.
+The user clicks on one of the three catagories and markers drop down in the map and displays the location of the chosen icon catagory.
 The results is also displayed to the right of the map on a desktop and below the map on a smartphone.
 The user may click on the markers on the map or in the list of recommendations to get a pop-up info box on the map.
 When the user clicks on another marker or suggestion in the list the previous pop-up box closes and the new one appears.

 #### Map